pseudomuto/pseudomuto.github.io-source/content/blog/2018-01-clean-sql-transactions-in-golang.md

 **Every transaction has to worry about the details**

 The flexibility of handling everything yourself can be nice, but its also a burden sometimes.
-For example, if one statement fails, the next move is to rollback, always.
+For example, if one statement fails, the next move is to rollback, almost always.

 Similarly, I would be worried about forgetting to commit the transaction at some point (wouldn't be the first time).

 **This kind of code seems like it should be a primitive in your codebase**